 At the end of the next day?
 Anything that is unfinished is bumped to the next day.
 Over time, you will become better at knowing what your limits are and bonus?
 You’ll very quickly see how insanely large your to do list sometimes gets if you’re like me.
 Ha!

 And if you are majorly struggling in this area, the book Eat That Frog! is soooo helpful.
 The author has researched for years so he knows what he’s talking about and has 1.5 million copies sold of his book.
-If you’d like a quick recap of all of the ways he suggests to beat procrastination, send me at email at firstname.lastname@example.org and I’d be happy to send you that recap.
+If you’d like a quick recap of all of the ways he suggests to beat procrastination, you can find that HERE.